 Further guidance and details of the application process are available from the pre-school setting, or online from the Education Authority: I want to apply for a pre-school place.

-You can now apply online for your child's pre-school or primary school place for September 2019.
+You should apply online for your child's pre-school or primary school place for September 2020.

 Check the Education Authority website to apply: I want to apply for a pre-school place